THE IMPORTANCE OF

 If you’re in fear of receiving negative feedback, set up your website, so you have to accept reviews before they appear publicly, that way you can resolve the issue before damaging your reputation.

 Having a refund policy is key to your business.
-Not only does it prevent you from losing money, it gains trust and loyalty from present and future customers.
+Not only does it prevent you from losing money, but it also gains trust and loyalty from present and future customers.
 These tips can help you create a clear, understandable policy that people can follow without confusion.